gmcastil/oddball/README.md

-# Oddball - a very strange 6502 assembler
+# Oddball - A very strange 6502 assembler

 Oddball is an assembler for the MOS Technology 6502 microprocessor.
 Instead of generating raw machine code intended to be run on the actual hardware, Oddball